Overview

 Text generation (client)

-curl -X POST https://example.com/client \
+curl -X POST https://mcp.content.one/client \

 -H "Authorization: Bearer $SESSION_TOKEN" \